bseltz-cohesity/scripts/powershell/backupNow/README.md

 * 0: Successful (no error to report)
 * 1: Unsuccessful (backup ended in failure or warning)
-* 2: authentication error (failed to authenticate)
+* 2: connection/authentication error (failed to authenticate)
 * 3: Syntax Error (incorrect command line)
 * 4: Timed out waiting for existing run to finish (existing run still running)
 * 5: Timed out waiting for status update (failed to get status updates)
+* 6: Timed out waiting for new run to appear (new run accepted but not started)